williamsni14463/MMBC-Actuator-PLC/RND_pt100_openplc_progress_log.md

 | MISO / GPIO9 | SDO |
 | SCLK / GPIO11 | CLK |
 | GPIO5 | CS |

+The slots RDY and 3V3 should be left empty.

 PT100 wired 4-wire into the MAX31865 screw terminals.